alwz1/disaster_response_pipelines/README.md

 The resulting dataframe had 26215 rows and 40 columns.
 The cleaned dataset was then saved into a sqlite database.

+#### ML Pipeline

+Although there are features such as 'genre' and 'original', only 'message' was chosen as initial feature for this project.
+Besides, there are 16045 missing values for 'original'.
+There are urls in the text messages, and they are replaced with 'urlplaceholder'.
+The text messages are processed to make lower cases, remove puntuations, and stop words.
+They are then tokenized and lemmatized.

 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>